Gervonta Davis: Legal issues

 On September 19, 2017, an arrest warrant was issued for Davis, who was being accused of first-degree aggravated assault.
 According to Maryland court records, the alleged incident took place on August 1, 2017, but did not indicate who was involved or what happened.
 An amount of $100,000 unsecured bond was posted for Davis' release.
 Davis was due to appear in court on October 19.
 The charge was later changed to misdemeanor second-degree assault, which carries a maximum potential sentence of 10 years or a fine of $2,500 or both.
 At the court, Anthony Wheeler, a childhood friend, complained that Davis punched him on the side of the head with a "gloved fist".
 He then stated he was diagnosed with a concussion at the hospital.
 The incident took place at the Upton Boxing Center in West Baltimore.
 It was said that Davis would stand trial on November 29, 2017.
 On that day, the charges were dropped by Wheeler.
 The Baltimore Sun stated that Davis and Wheeler both embraced and walked out of the courtroom together.

 On September 14, 2018, Davis was arrested in Washington, D.C.
 According to a police report, he and another man started a fist fight.
 Punches were being landed around the upper body.
 It was said that someone had tried to break up the fight and both men tried to flee before the police arrived.

 On February 1, 2020, Davis was arrested on charges of simple battery/domestic violence against his former girlfriend.
 The incident occurred at the Watsco Center at the University of Miami during a basketball game where he was seen grabbing the woman's shirt "with his right hand close to her throat" and dragged her to a separate room.
+In May 2026, an arrest warrant was reported to have been issued in Maryland for Davis, stemming from an alleged violation of probation related to a 2020 hit-and-run case in Baltimore.
+The original incident had resulted in multiple injuries and led to Davis being placed under court supervision.
+The alleged probation violation arose after Davis was involved in a separate incident in Florida involving a former partner.
+A Maryland judge subsequently reviewed the Florida case and determined that the conduct constituted a breach of the terms of his probation.